The Mechanistic Emergence of Symbol Grounding in Language Models: Addendum to Results

-After identifying the set of gather and aggregate heads for each context, we conduct an overtime analysis to determine the proportion of saliency to the total saliency, as illustrated in Figure~\ref{fig:ga-overtime}.
+After finding the set of gather and aggregate heads for each context, we run an overtime analysis showing the proportion of saliency to the total saliency, as is shown in Figure~\ref{fig:ga-overtime}.